Dick Murdoch: Late career (1989–1996)

 After leaving WCW in 1989, Murdoch went to Frontier Martial-Arts Wrestling in Japan from 1989 to 1990.
 In 1991, he worked in Puerto Rico for the World Wrestling Council, where he won the WWC Television Championship from TNT on November 23, 1991.
 A month later, he dropped the title to Invader 1.
 On October 25, 1992, he defeated Invader 1 for the WWC Universal Heavyweight Championship, and also a month later, he dropped the title to Carlos Colon.

 He returned to Japan working for W*ING, WAR and IWA Japan from 1992 to 1994.
 On May 23, 1993, at Slamboree '93: A Legends' Reunion, Murdoch teamed with Don Muraco and Jimmy Snuka, fighting Blackjack Mulligan, Jim Brunzell, and Wahoo McDaniel to a no-contest.
 He made a one-night appearance for Extreme Championship Wrestling's Super Summer Sizzler Spectacular on June 19, where he defeated Dark Patriot II.
 From 1993 to 1994, he worked in Smoky Mountain Wrestling, feuding with Bob Armstrong; during one match, Armstrong held him in a headlock for 23 minutes, and Murdoch worked many ways in and out of the headlock, entertaining the audience.

 On January 22, 1995, Murdoch made a surprise appearance with the World Wrestling Federation as the twenty-seventh entrant in the WWF Royal Rumble, but was eliminated by Henry O. Godwinn.
-He also briefly worked as the manager to Bob Backlund during house shows.
-Murdoch was defeated by Wahoo McDaniel on May 21 at Slamboree.
+He also briefly worked as the manager of Bob Backlund at house shows.

+Murdoch was defeated by Wahoo McDaniel on May 21, 1995, at Slamboree.
 His last match was a victory over Rod Price at a show in Amarillo, Texas on June 6, 1996.